ankitbit/Extreme_Gradient_boosting_Methods/home.md

 ###
-***When you feel like giving up, do it tomorrow.
-When you have finally decided that you've done all you can do, and make the call to quit -- put it off until tomorrow.
-Wanting to quit isn't something that's ever going to go away.
-The harder you struggle and the bigger your goals, the more you're going to feel the overwhelming pressure to quit***
+***" Whenever you feel like giving up, just convince yourself that you're going to do it tomorrow.
+Give today a last try wholeheartedly and such a tommorow will never come when you've to give up "***